-Dr. Brian Glatt combines exceptional skills with knowledge of the most current medical techniques in order to achieve beautiful, natural-looking breast enhancement.
-Through careful consideration of your breast and body size and shape, as well as placement of breast implants, he consistently produces natural-looking breast augmentation results for his patients throughout New Jersey, including Livingston, Morristown, Short Hills, and Madison, as well as the entire tri-state area.
-Certified by the American Board of Plastic Surgery, Dr. Glatt has been recognized for his high standard of care and treatment.
+Board Certified Plastic Surgeon Brian S. Glatt, MD, FACS combines his exceptional skills with his knowledge of the most current techniques in order to achieve beautiful, natural-looking breast enhancement.
+Through careful consideration of your breast and body size and shape as well as your cosmetic goals, he consistently creates superior breast augmentation results for his patients throughout New Jersey, including Livingston, Morristown, Florham Park, Short Hills, and Madison, as well as the entire tri-state area.
+A member of both the American Society of Plastic Surgeons and the American Society for Aesthetic Plastic Surgery, Dr. Glatt has been recognized for his high standard of care and treatment.

 Breast Implant Options

 There are many options with regards to what kind of breast implant may be used for breast augmentation surgery.
 Breast implants can be filled with either saline or a cohesive silicone gel material.
 Current day silicone gel-filled breast implants are drastically advanced from devices of the past which were made of a weaker outer shell and a less stable gel material filling.